 The examples in (48b) and (49) illustrate three different ways in which the quantification domain of a mass NP can be completely involved in a predication, corresponding to three different senses of expressions of the form "all M" (or "all the M") in English, and similarly in other languages.
-Complete involvement with homogeneous distribution, as in (49a), where "all the water" refers to the set of all contextually distinguished quantities of water, will be indicated in annotations by the 'involvement' attribute having the value 'every'.
-In cases like (48b) and (49c), where "all the sand" refers to a subset of quantities of sand that together make up all the (contextually distinguished) sand - the 'involvement' attribute has the value 'total'.
-Finally, on the collective reading of (49b, d), where "(all) the sand" refers to the quantity of sand formed by all contextually relevant quantities of sand together, the involvement will be annotated as 'whole'.
+Complete involvement with parts distribution (the 'homogeneous interpretation'), as in (49a), where "all the water" refers to the set of all contextually distinguished quantities of water, will be annotated with the 'involvement' attribute having the value 'every'.
+In cases like (48b) and (49c), where "all the sand" refers to a subset of quantities of sand that together make up all the (contextually distinguished) sand - the 'involvement' attribute has the value "total".
+Finally, on the collective reading of (49b, d), where "(all) the sand" refers to the quantity of sand formed by all contextually relevant quantities of sand together, the involvement will be annotated as "whole".
 This is summarized in Table 1 below.